-Weight is something runners often worry about or spend a lot of time thinking about.
+Weight is something that runners often worry about or spend a lot of time thinking about.
 I myself have been, at times, constantly thinking about how my weight will affect my performance.
 So, you are not alone!
 This is a question we're all asking.

-Instead, I focus on whether I am doing my workouts, lifting, and eating healthy.
+Instead, I focus on whether I am doing my workouts, lifting and eating healthy.
 All of these ingredients make up the recipe for running fast.
 Making sure you're doing what your coach prescribes and getting the right nutrients is way more important to me than worrying about an extra 3 pounds.

 I make sure that I am prioritizing protein every single day.
 Have a bar or a pre-packed protein shake to eat immediately after you finish a workout.
-The quicker you get it in your system, the better the gains will be!
+The quicker you get it into your system, the better the benefits will be!
 I also make sure to get natural protein as well every day.
-For me, this means some form of meat and beans for every dinner and often lunch.
-Adding protein to breakfast is easy with chia seeds, Greek yogurt, nuts, eggs, breakfast meats and more!
+(This is more important than protein shakes, BTW)

 I also try to sneak in smaller portions of protein throughout the day with maybe a smoothie or some trail mix!

-I do not restrict myself entirely from desserts and sweets.
-Instead, I look for creative ways to make healthier alternatives to sweets (like these no bake cookie bites or by using natural sweeteners in lattes) and when I do want a heavy dessert, I have it and don't let myself get too caught up in it.
+Instead of restricting entirely, I look for creative ways to make healthier alternatives to sweets.
+Like these no bake cookie bites or by using natural sweeteners in lattes.
+And when I do want a heavy dessert, I have it and don't let myself get too caught up in it.

 Fruit has carbs.
 And I don't have to tell you that you should be eating fruit.